 Failure To Provide Data To Us

 Please note, we require certain personal information to be able to complete our services.
 If you do not provide this, we may not be able to fulfil our contract with you.
 In this event, we will explain what data is required and why.
 If you do not wish to provide this, we have the right to terminate your contract with us in accordance with our Terms and Conditions.
+We will inform you should we fail to terminate your contract with us.

 Furthermore, we may offer other services in areas of financial mis-selling.
 As part of this service, we can provide a direct referral to 3rd parties.
 We will always ask for your consent before doing so and this is entirely your choice.